boyeoffice/node-ts-pg/README.md

 ### Node Docker boilerplate made with Typescript, PostgreSQL

-A pretty simplified Docker Compose workflow that sets up a NPG network of containers for local nodejs development.
+A pretty simplified Docker Compose workflow that sets up a node and postgresql network of containers for local nodejs development.

 ## Usage
 ---